savonet/book/introduction.md

 distribute a modified version of Liquidsoap, say with some new features, you have to provide the user with the source code containing your improvements.

+The above does not apply to the current text which is covered by standard copyright laws.

 ### A bit of history

 The Liquidsoap language was initiated by David Baelde and Samuel Mimram, while